Last Modified: December 9, 2013

 First, if the selectivity is lacking, nearby stations can overload the various internal circuits (RF, IF, and even audio ones).
 All of this make copying the station you're trying to work, very difficult, sensitivity notwithstanding.
 In fact, too much sensitivity can add insult to injury.
 That's why receivers used to have RF gain controls.
-Problem is nowadays, that RF gain control is actually an IF gain control.
-About all that can be done is to kick in an attenuator.
+Problem is nowadays, that RF gain control is actually an IF gain control, so as about all that can be done is to kick in an attenuator.
 If that attenuator is IF based, as most are, even that won't help to increase selectivity.

 As a general rule, receivers which use crystal-lattice (discrete filters, roofing, and IF) tend to have better selectivity that those with just DSP.
 This said, some of the higher end DSP only transceivers rival their crystal-laden competition.
 But when it comes to mobile operation, we're sort of stuck choosing one over the other.
 Pundits always argue that crystal-lattice always beats any DSP, but that's carrying things a bit far.
 What really counts is what happens in the real world.
 This is why it is so important to choose your hardware based on personal experience, not on someone else's opinion!

 The newest offering from Alinco is their new DX-SR8T.
 It is an all-mode transceiver, covering 160 through 10 meters, and has 600 memories!
 It's even got CTCSS for FM buffs.
 It's being advertised as a base station radio with mobile capabilities, but with a street price of just over $625 including the separation cable, it's an attractive alternative for folks on a limited budget.